dookbook/dookbook-doc-webfrontend/en/host_pseudo_class.md

 That's the job of `:host-context()`.

 !!! warn "Note"
-    This has no effect when used outside a shadow DOM.
+    This has no effect when used outside a *shadow DOM*.

 ## Syntax